bluebeano/gut-microbiome-metagenomics/README.md

 # Metagenomic Pipeline (Short and Long Reads)

-This repository contains the shell scripts I wrote to process a hybrid gut microbiome dataset, combining Illumina short-reads and Oxford Nanopore long-reads.
+This repository contains the shell scripts to process gut microbiome dataset, combining Illumina short-reads and Oxford Nanopore long-reads.

-I used the human reference genome (hg38) to filter out host DNA contamination, and tested the pipeline using the public dataset from this paper:
+I used the human reference genome (hg38) to filter out host DNA, and use the public dataset from this paper:
 Chen, L., Zhao, N., Cao, J. et al. Short- and long-read metagenomics expand individualized structural variations in gut microbiomes.
 Nat Commun 13, 3175 (2022).

 ---